asingam2017/fa18-516-11/project-paper/report.md

 ### Micro-Services

 Micro-Services is a new paradigm in the software architecture to break down complex monolithic applications into more manageable and decoupled components that can be created and supported in silos.
-Loosely coupled components offer scalability and also we can use programming-of-choice based on the nature and complexity of the component, anywhere from advanced object-Oriented Programming (OOP) languages like Java and C#.net, to modern functional-programming (FP) languages like Scala or Python.
+Loosely coupled components offer scalability and also we can use programming-of-choice based on the nature and complexity of the component, anywhere from advanced Object-Oriented Programming (OOP) languages like Java and C#.net, to modern functional-programming (FP) languages like Scala or Python.
 Deploying micro-services can be as flexible as deploying each individual functionality as a separate micro-service to grouping of related micro-services into one deployment package [@microservices_2014].
 Micro-Services, targeting for web-based interfaces, can be implemented using simple REST-based API methodology.

 ### API Gateways